springfall2008/batpred/README.md

 # batpred
-Home battery prediction for Home Assistant with GivTCP
+Home battery prediction and automatic charging for Home Assistant with GivTCP

 Operation: